 - Some applications are restricted to replicating data only within a country due to data governance requirements.
-A paired region could be in another country; please see Azure regions for information on region pairs.
+A paired region could be in another country.
+For more information on region pairs, see Azure regions.

-- The replica may not be available until Microsoft initiates failover to the secondary.
+ZRS Classic replicates data asynchronously across datacenters within one to two regions.
+A replica may not be available unless Microsoft initiates failover to the secondary.

-Geo-redundant storage (GRS) replicates your data to a secondary region that is hundreds of miles away from the primary region.
+Geo-redundant storage (GRS) is designed to provide at least 99.99999999999999% (16 9's) durability of objects over a given year by replicating your data to a secondary region that is hundreds of miles away from the primary region.
 If your storage account has GRS enabled, then your data is durable even in the case of a complete regional outage or a disaster in which the primary region is not recoverable.

-For a storage account with GRS enabled, an update is first committed to the primary region, where it is replicated three times.
-Then the update is replicated asynchronously to the secondary region, where it is also replicated three times.
+For a storage account with GRS enabled, an update is first committed to the primary region.
+Then the update is replicated asynchronously to the secondary region, where it is also replicated.